 - Property valuation fees

-As per most equity release companies, this expense can add to about £1,500-£3,500.
-You might also have to pay extra if you decide to make ‘early repayment charges.’
+As per most equity release companies, this expense can up about £1,500-£3,500.
+You might also have to pay extra if you decide to make ‘early payment charges.’

 Therefore, before you take out a lifetime mortgage, be sure that you understand the dues you will have to cover and get the right advice from your adviser.